Square Foot Gardening Looks Productive, Easy and Sustainable. But Is It? Here Are The Pros & Cons Over No-Dig & Traditional Gardening Techniques

 I’m sold on the idea that SFG has attracted many new gardeners and can see why the claimed certainty and promises are attractive.
 But I think the reality is often different from the claims.

-One thing that worries me is the expensive growing medium, artificial soilless media is never going to be as good as soil used in a No-Dig garden.
+One thing that worries me is the expensive growing medium, artificial soilless media is never going to be as good as soil used in a No-Dig garden or even a conventional garden.
 In No-Dig the soil is full of fungal hyphae that span the whole garden and beyond.
 The hyphae access moisture, nutrients and bacteria that drive a natural process.
 To me, SFG will grow crops but it’s heartless and the home of people that don’t really understand nature, sustainability and how plants tie mankind to nature in the way that others do.
+I can understand why newbies take to it but I’ve yet to find a professional UK grower that uses it.

 If it were such a good system it would have been invented much longer ago than the 1970s and today it would be giving free advice on how to garden this way, not making it all about having to buy a book to learn more.